iamshahid555/olist-ml-feature-pipeline/README.md

 The complete Olist Brazilian E-Commerce dataset is stored locally under `data/raw/`.
 Processed datasets and engineered feature tables generated during the pipeline execution will be written to `data/processed/`.

-**---**
+---

 ## Current Project Status

 The project currently includes a complete Apache Kafka ingestion pipeline, a modular Apache Spark preprocessing and feature engineering pipeline, Apache Parquet storage, PostgreSQL feature store integration, and a FastAPI service for serving engineered features through a REST API.
-Development is now focused on implementing Apache Airflow for workflow orchestration, followed by complete end-to-end pipeline validation, performance testing, and final documentation.
+The remaining major implementation task is Apache Airflow workflow orchestration.
+After Airflow integration, the project will undergo end-to-end pipeline validation, performance testing, and final documentation.

-**---**
+---

 ## Prerequisites